Colchester: Governance

 There are two main tiers of local government covering Colchester, at district and county level: Colchester City Council and Essex County Council.
-Most of the built up area is unparished, but there are two civil parishes covering outer parts of it, at Myland to the north and Stanwway to the west.
+Most of the built up area is unparished, but there are two civil parishes covering outer parts of it, at Myland to the north and Stanway to the west.
 The city council meets at Colchester Town Hall and has its main offices at Rowan House at 33 Sheepen Road.

 For national elections, most of the area forms part of the Colchester constituency, although some south-eastern suburbs fall within the Harwich and North Essex constituency.
 The Member of Parliament for the Colchester constituency is Pam Cox of the Labour Party.

 Administrative history

 Colchester was an ancient borough with urban forms of local government from Saxon times.
 Burgesses were already established by the time of the Domesday survey of 1086.
 The earliest known borough charter dates from 1189, but that charter appears to confirm pre-existing borough rights rather than being the foundation of a new borough.
 By the 14th century the borough covered sixteen parishes.
 Twelve of the parishes were named after Colchester's medieval parish churches in and around the walled town, and the other four (Berechurch, Greenstead, Lexden and Myland) were described as the "outlying parishes", covering areas that were more peripheral or suburban to the main part of the town as it then was.

 Several charters were granted to the borough over time amending how it operated.
 A 1635 charter from Charles I gave the right to appoint a High Steward of Colchester.
 It is now essentially an honorary post.
 The current high steward is the former MP, Liberal Democrat Sir Bob Russell, appointed in 2015.

 The borough was reformed in 1836 to become a municipal borough under the Municipal Corporations Act 1835, which standardised the way most boroughs operated across the country.
 All the civil parishes within the borough were united into a single parish matching the borough in 1897.
 The borough boundaries, which had been unchanged since the 14th century, saw some relatively minor adjustments in 1934.

 The municipal borough was abolished in 1974 under the Local Government Act 1972.
 The area merged with the surrounding Lexden and Winstree Rural District and the two urban districts of West Mersea and Wivenhoe to become a new non-metropolitan district with borough status called Colchester.

 The unparished area (red) within the modern district.
 The unparished area broadly corresponds to the pre-1974 borough, minus the new parish of Myland to the north which was created in 1999.

 The area of the pre-1974 borough was left unparished as a result of the 1974 reforms.
 A new civil parish called Myland was subsequently created in 1999 from part of the area of the pre-1974 borough.
 Stanway to the west was not part of the pre-1974 borough, but the urban area has grown into Stanway parish and the Office for National Statistics now classes Stanway as part of the Colchester built up area.